Have a read on below at some quick stats and facts on the Miami Dolphins to get you started:

 Where did the Miami Dolphins finish the season?

-The Miami Dolphins finished fourth in the AFC East standings.
+The Miami Dolphins finished second in the AFC East and eighth in the AFC.

 How many games did the Miami Dolphins win?

-The Miami Dolphins won five games in the 2019 NFL season.
+The Miami Dolphins won 10 games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: